Luo-Yihao/GHDHeart/README.md

 ![Example](img/Novelty.png)

 ## What We Provide
 When dealing with cardiac scanned data (MRI, CT, ultrasound, etc.), reconstructing the 3D mesh of the heart is a common challenge.
 Without a ground truth mesh, how can we achieve 3D optimization and reconstruction using only 2D slices for supervision?
 Our solution allows any loss designed for 2D slices to be directly used for 3D mesh optimization through the gradient back-propagation of **differentiable voxelization and slicing (DVS)**.
 Another key contribution is that we use **global harmonic deformation (GHD)** to model the cardiac shape which preserves the smoothness and mesh quality during optimization without extra regularization in losses.
 The proposed method is robust to sparse and can be applied to various datasets in different resolutions and modalities.

 ## News
+- **2025-03**: Important update: We have released a new version of the code with refined canonicals and a unified approach to data processing across diverse datasets.
 - **2024-09**: The code is released.

 ## How to Use